Moving to Saskatoon - Where Should I Live?

 University Heights I generally located towards the northeast of the campuses here at Saskatoon.
 It is considered to be a largely residential area with an average monthly rent ranging from $500-$700; this price may be a little pricey when compared to Buena Vista.
 There is a large shopping centre here with all the necessities alongside the Saskatoon Forestry Farm and the Alice Turner Library where students can study and research on certain subjects.
 Moreover, this is also neighbouring the Sutherland Beach Dog Park where they can enjoy the fresh air.

-Neighbourhood for Others in Saskatoon
+Neighbourhood for Others moving to Saskatoon

 This neighbourhood was first established in the early 1960s and today; it holds 4385 people inside its vicinity.
 There are schools present here such as Ecole River Heights School- a public, French elementary school, and St. Anne School-a Catholic elementary school.